Low Vision and Aging

 Dr. Perlmutter mentors students interested in Low Vision and Aging.
-Occupational therapists are likely to encounter individuals with low vision and other chronic conditions in a wide range of clinical settings including acute care, in-patient and outpatient rehabilitation, skilled nursing facilities and home health.
+OTs are likely to encounter individuals with low vision and other chronic conditions in a wide range of clinical settings including acute care, in-patient and outpatient rehabilitation, skilled nursing facilities and home health.
 This scholarly experience gives students opportunities to learn about the impact of visual impairment and typical age-related changes on daily activities, occupational therapy's role with this population and the importance of self-management (SM) to support participation.

 General Description of Student Activities

 Students will explore the literature related to the impact of low vision on occupational performance and existing models of clinical and self-management programs.
 Tangible outcomes for students include: gaining experience with delivering a self-management program to adults with vision loss in a community-based setting, participating in the collection of program evaluation data, development and trial of a leader training program, development of self-management toolkits and determination of their clinical utility, and hands-on experience with adults with vision loss and other chronic conditions.
 Students meet with Dr. Perlmutter on a weekly basis and with consultants and community partners as needed.